 B.A.
 Psychology Syllabus

-Syllabus of BA Psychology offered by various universities and colleges in India
+Syllabus of Psychology as prescribed by various Universities and Colleges.

 Part I (Paper I)